ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 ***

 ## OS Setup
 * RAK provides an own variation of [Raspbian](https://www.raspbian.org/) with ChirpStack and all drivers needed for the LoRa, GPS and LTE modules pre-installed.
-It is strongly recommended using this image.
+Using this image is strongly recommended.
 It can be **[downloaded here](https://docs.rakwireless.com/Product-Categories/WisGate/RAK7244C/Overview/)**. **Note** that the image, contained in the ZIP archive, must match your gateway model.
 You won't notice that you chose the wrong image immediately, but only after a while when things like GPS aren't working.

 ### OS Installation
 * After unpacking the ZIP file, the contained `.img` file can be flashed onto the Micro-SD card.
 On Linux systems, the `.img` can be flashed like this: